AT&T Senior Plans: Phones and Discounts for Seniors

 Bottom Line

 When it comes to finding cellular solutions that are suited to older adults in North America, AT&T really takes the cake.
 Granted, AT&T’s plans are a bit on the pricier end of the spectrum, especially compared to Consumer Cellular whose basic unlimited plans start at just $20 per month.
-Still, AT&T’s plans targeted at older folks are still about $10 cheaper than that of most competitors.
+Still, AT&T’s 55+ plans are a great deal, especially for those who plan to bundle internet with wireless.

 To learn more about our favorite phones and plans for seniors, check out our helpful guides: